Alexander-Salvucci/Bootcamp-Final-Project/DefensiveTemplate.md

   - **Metric**: HTTP Request Bytes
   - **Threshold**: 3500 Bytes over 1 minute
   - **Vulnerability Mitigated**: Code injection and/or DDOS
   - **Reliability**: Medium.
 If a DDOS attack is occuring, this will certainly trigger.
 It may also notice any of the more complicated code injection style attacks.
+But if traffic to the website goes up, this will also give us false positives.

 #### Name of Alert 3
 Alert 3 is implemented as follows: